 Schools must use the funding to make additional and sustainable improvements to the quality of the PE, School Sport and Physical Activity (PESSPA) they offer.
-This means that you should use they offer.
 This means that you should use the Primary PE and sport premium to:

 - Build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years - Develop or add to the PESSPA activities that your school already offers.